2TallTyler/improved_town_industries/README.md

   - Enables Recycling Center to sort Waste from town buildings into Recycled Materials for transport to industries
   - See section above in README
   - **Requires Improved Town Layouts version 1.3.0 or better**

+## Code Reference
+All code is commented and is organized into several .nml files (one for each industry) which are combined by a simple Python script into a merged .nml file for compiling into the .grf.
+All of these files are in /src/.

+All cargos are defined in cargos.nml.
+Incompatible NewGRFs are listed in header.nml.

+If you have any questions, please feel free to contact me and I will do my best to help.

 ## Limitations / Not in Scope